 As the German materialist philosopher, Friedrich Feuerbach, said, “we are what we eat.”
-If we consume the body and blood of Christ as bread and wine, we have received Christ himself into our bodies.
-I see the sacrament as a physical union of Christ and his members, both individually in the body of the communicant and corporately as an interpersonal body.
+If we consume the bread and wine as the body and blood of Christ, we have received Christ himself into our bodies.
+I see the sacrament as a physical union of Christ and his members, both individually in the body of the communicant and corporately in the interpersonal body of the church.

 Here is some information about the book from Fortress Press.